 I don’t own many DSD256 files.
 Most of my collection is x64, but the iDAC 2 can handle up to DSD256 files and also run buttery smooth.
 One of the biggest and most severe problems with my Cowon Plenue M was its sluggishness while playing files back through Foobar2000.

 If I tap my track skip button too fast, it will just stop working entirely.
 File skip functionality is awful on the Plenue M, despite it being a $900 unit at one point.
 While playing DSD, this problem gets worse if I tap skip too fast.
-The M will just cut off and disconnect itself and the system will lag …and I’ve an absurd home PC rig.
+The M will just cut off and disconnect itself and the system will lag …and I have an absurd home PC rig.

 The iDAC 2 is blazing fast with smoothness and power, allowing me to track skip and retain the connection, even when cycling through DSD file tracks quickly.
 I am impressed by its ability to stay in control and not lag out like pretty much every other DAC I’ve come across when I try to randomize or track skip my music.